greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ANALYZE.html.md

 **Important:** If you intend to run queries on partitioned tables with GPORCA enabled \(the default\), then you must collect statistics on the root partition of the partitioned table with the `ANALYZE` or `ANALYZE ROOTPARTITION` command.
 For information about collecting statistics on partitioned tables and when the `ROOTPARTITION` keyword is required, see [Notes](#section5).
 For information about GPORCA, see [Overview of GPORCA](../../admin_guide/query/topics/query-piv-opt-overview.html) in the *Greenplum Database Administrator Guide*.

-**Note:** You can also use the Greenplum Database utility `analyzedb` to update table statistics.
+> **Note** You can also use the Greenplum Database utility `analyzedb` to update table statistics.
 The `analyzedb` utility can update statistics for multiple tables concurrently.
 The utility can also check table statistics and update statistics only if the statistics are not current or do not exist.
 For information about the utility, see the *Greenplum Database Utility Guide*.

 ## <a id="section4"></a>Parameters